Rationale For Devising The 100 Books In 5 Minutes Test

 Those on our mailing list and on our social media were urged to take the “100 books in 5 minutes test” to find out which of the featured books they had either read, owned, written, stocked or published?

-However, among those who viewed the video, which incidentally features a bespoke song entitled ‘Those African Book Go And Read’ by Music4Causes ft.
+However, among those who viewed the video, which incidentally features a bespoke song entitled ‘Those African Books Go And Read’ by Music4Causes ft.
 Kimba, were a couple of writers who asked why their books weren’t included?

-My response was that first of all, the titles were chosen fairly random to cover a number of genres that speak to British African history.
+My response was that first of all, the titles were chosen fairly randomly to cover a number of genres that speak to British African history.
 However, even if one was to select 500 books, the chances are there would still be some worthy books left out!

-The whole point of the exercise was not necessarily to promote the selected books per se, but rather to display the breadth of of books covering the various genres, so as to give an idea of what’s available as the discipline of British African History develops, both in the academic and community spaces.
+The whole point of the exercise was not necessarily to promote the selected books per se, but rather to display the breadth of books covering the various genres, so as to give an idea of what’s available as the discipline of British African History develops, both in the academic and community spaces.

-Considering some of the music industry executives I interviewed, wearing my RE:IMI (Race Equality: In Music Industry) co-ordinator hat, spoke about marking the post-George Floyd #BlackOutTuesday reading books on racism, African history and biography (click here for the RE:IMI report and here for the RE:IMI forum video, one did hope the video would help those who may want to improve their allyship by improving their book list.
+Considering some of the music industry executives I interviewed, wearing my RE:IMI (Race Equality: In Music Industry) co-ordinator hat, spoke about marking the post-George Floyd #BlackOutTuesday by reading books on racism, African history and biography (click here for the RE:IMI report and here for the RE:IMI forum video, one did hope the video would help those who may want to improve their allyship by improving their book list.